 Zika virus disease is caused by a virus transmitted primarily by Aedes aegypti mosquitoes.
 These mosquitoes bite during the day, usually just after sunrise and around sunset.

 - Muscle and joint aches

 Most people with Zika virus infection do not develop symptoms; for those who do, symptoms tend to last for two to seven days.
-In some cases, women who are infected by Zika virus during pregnancy bear children with serious health conditions, including microcephaly and Guillain-Barré syndrome, which can cause life-long disability.
+In some cases, women who are infected by Zika virus during pregnancy bear children with serious health conditions, including microcephaly, which can cause life-long disability.